jamieyello/FuzzySharp/README.md

 # Release Notes:
 v.2.0.0

 As of 2.0.0, all empty strings will return a score of 0.
-Prior, the partial scoring system would return a score of 100, regardless if the other input had correct value or not.
-This was a result of the partial scoring system returning an empty set for the matching blocks As a result, this led to incorrrect values in the composite scores; several of them (token set, token sort), relied on the prior value of empty strings.
+Prior, the partial scoring system would return a score of 100, regardless of whether the other input had the correct value or not.
+This was a result of the partial scoring system returning an empty set for the matching blocks.
+As a result, this led to incorrect values in the composite scores; several of them (token set, token sort), relied on the prior value of empty strings.

-As a result, many 1.X.X unit test may be broken with the 2.X.X upgrade, but it is within the expertise fo all the 1.X.X developers to recommednd the upgrade to the 2.X.X series regardless, should their version accommodate it or not, as it is closer to the ideal behavior of the library.
+As a result, many 1.X.X unit tests may be broken with the 2.X.X upgrade, but it is within the expertise of all the 1.X.X developers to recommend the upgrade to the 2.X.X series regardless, should their version accommodate it or not, as it is closer to the ideal behavior of the library.

 ## Usage